BurakGun/Devops/README.md

 **Ingress** routes external HTTP/HTTPS traffic using host or path-based rules.

+Exact: Only requests that exactly match the specified path comply with this rule.
+Prefix: All requests beginning with the specified path prefix comply with this rule.
+ImplementationSpecific: The mapping of this value depends on the IngressClass.
+Applications may treat this as a separate pathType or handle it in the same way as Prefix or Exact path types.

 ### Path Matching Types
 | Path Type | Description |
 | :--- | :--- |